ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ```
 {props.dashboard.visitsCount}
 ```
-... because as you can find below we have modified our reducer:
+... all that changes above are required because we have modified our reducer's structure (as you can find below):

 ```
 Changes in (you can click the diffs image to make it larger):